China meets Norway in a bookshelf No.3

 CHINA MEETS NORWAY IN A BOOKSHELF No.3

-Sound of the Aurora is a comic performance where Fredrik Rysjedal will perform the two digital comics: Sound of the Aurora and Close, Closer, Closest.
+Sound of the Aurora is a comic performance where Fredrik Rysjedal performed the two digital comics: Sound of the Aurora and Close, Closer, Closest.
 Both stories are based around this grandfather that was a war sailor, and the themes of the stories build around family legacy and forgiveness.
 The stories are based on real events.

 Fredrik is the first and up to now the only comic artist holding a doctor equivalent degree in Norway, and Wang Shuo is also the only comic doctor in China.
 This time they cooperated through invitation of the Kinakaal, the new established publisher under Northing, on the comic book named Elsewhere.
 By using their unique comic languages on four common topics, they improvised and delivered eight comic stories, which displayed their different understandings, ways of deepening, and expressions, so that the readers could have a glimpse in the similarities and differences between the two remote cultures from two ends of the earth - two apparently distinctive cultures, Norway and China, started to entangle and resonate with each other through the visual depictions of the comic artists.